weiseguy1/weiseguy1.github.io/content/posts/series/az-900/day-11-monitoring-and-management.md

 In all scenarios, when something is not working as expected, Azure Monitor alerts inform the right group to do something about it.

 ## Azure Service Health

+Notifies you about any planned and unplanned incidents on the platform.
+Maintenance - Azure needs to be updated and maintained just like any other computing infrastructure

+Features:
+1. Dashboard - A personalized dashboard to highlight service issues affecting your resources.
+2. Custom Alerts - Get notified of planned and non-planned outages.
+Alerts are simple to set up and customize
+3. Real-Time Tracking - Track any alerts and issues in real-time and get full reports once resolved.
+4. Free Service - The Azure Service Health service is completely free.

 ## Compliance

+Scenario - Europe
+If companies within the EU don't take compliance seriously, they can face massive fines.

+Industry Regulations
+- General Data Protection Regulation - Main objective is to protect individuals and processing of their data.
+It gives control of personal data back to the individual, instead of the company owning it.
+Companies are required to implement a lot of tools for consumers to control their data.
+- ISO Standard - Many different ISO categories, such as compliance with quality and customer satisfaction.
+Most common ISO 9001:2008.
+Also includes food safety and environmental management.
+- NIST - National Institute of Standards and Technology.
+Focuses purely on the tech industry.
+Developed primarily for US Federal agencies.
+Compliance with NIST means compliance with multiple Federal US regulations.

+Azure Compliance Manager - Azure knows about compliance and resources, and can give you recommendations through the Compliance Manager.
+Benefits:
+- Recommendations - Get recommendations for ensuring compliance with GDPR, ISO, NIST and others.
+- Tasks - Assign compliance tasks to team members and track progress
+- Compliance Score - Chase a perfect score to be 100% compliant
+- Secure Storage - Upload documents to prove compliance and store them security.
+- Reports - Get reports of compliance data to provide to managers and auditors.

+Azure Goverment Cloud
+- Dedicated Regions - If you are a US govermenment body or contract for one, you can get access.
+The Goverment Cloud consists of dedicated separate datacenters.
+- Exclusivity - You are guaranteed only screened personnel from US federal, state and local government have access
+- Compliance - Ensure compliance with required US government agencies, and level 5 Department of Defense approval.
+- Azure Benefits - You get standard Azure cloud Benefits: high availability, scalability and managed resources.

+China Region
+- Located in China - Azure datacenter is physically located within China and has no connection outside of China, including other Azure regions.
+- Data is Kept in China - All customer data is kept inside Chinese borders.
+Certain global Azure services won't work fully.
+- Compliant - You are ensured compliance with Chinese regulations at all times.

 ## Privacy